-Volminatautis Division, Kyushu Electric Power become an indispensable part of the community in the future.
-Strategy and Performa
+I'd like to continue our community-based efforts so that the platforms will Kyushu Electric Power become an indispensable part of the community in the future.

 Creating Safe, Secure and Comfortable Spaces to Live

 The Kyuden Group is promoting initiatives to increase the number of visitors to the region, enliven the community, create jobs, and contribute to safe and secure communities for the sustainable development of local communities and society.